-For more information about resolving excessive paging, see the Windows operating system documentation.
+For more information about resolving excessive paging, see the operating system documentation.

-By default, SQL Server changes its memory requirements dynamically, on the basis of available system resources.
+By default, SQL Server manages its memory requirements dynamically, based on available system resources.
 If SQL Server needs more memory, it queries the operating system to determine whether free physical memory is available and uses the available memory.
-If there is low free memory for the OS, SQL Server will release memory back to the operating system until the low memory condition is alleviated, or until SQL Server reaches the minservermemory limit.
-However, you can override the option to dynamically use memory by using the minservermemory, and maxservermemory server configuration options.
+If there is low free memory for the OS, SQL Server will release memory back to the operating system until the low memory condition is alleviated, or until SQL Server reaches the min server memory limit.
+However, you can override the option to dynamically use memory by using the min server memory, and max server memory server configuration options.
 For more information, see Server Memory Options.

 To monitor the amount of memory that SQL Server uses, examine the following performance counters: